Skip to content

 Summertime means extra fun in the sun, but it also means some new dangers.
 These tips will help make sure you and your mate stay safe out in the bush:

 Increased Hydration – Warmer weather means increased risk of heat exhaustion for you and your dog.
 Even mild temperatures can be a threat if your pup isn't drinking enough water.
 Make sure you've always got cold water on hand for your dog and that they're drinking their fill.
-Your pet needs 1 ounce of water per pound of body weight each day.
+Your pet needs 30 millilitres of water per 0.45 kilograms of body weight each day.

 Allergen Alert – For heaps of people, the first hint of spring means a blocked nose, scratchy eyes, sneezing, and the like.
 Did ya know these same allergies can hit your dog?
 The first sign of allergies in dogs is usually itchy skin, could be all over, or just in one spot.
 Other signs might be wheezing, coughing, or a runny mess from their eyes or nose.
 If you reckon your dog's got allergies, best see your vet.
 They'll sort out what's setting off your dog and help treat it.